-In 2016, we have students from over 50 nationalities, with different backgrounds and experiences.
+We have students from over 80 nationalities, with different backgrounds and experiences.
 By coming to the UTA you will therefore not only get to know Finland and Finns, but several other countries and nationalities as well!

 UTA is among the top universities in the world

 World university rankings recognise 1-3 % of the approximately 20 000 universities in the world.
 The most popular rankings include 200-500 universities, usually chosen by their number of publications and/or references.
 The University of Tampere is among these elite institutions.

 The Finnish education system as a whole is highly esteemed around the world.
 In 2017, Finland was ranked 9th in the Universitas21 ranking for national systems of higher education, which evaluates national systems rather than individual universities.
 Finland has consistently been within 4th-9th places since the ranking was first published in 2012.
 In the QS Higher Education System Strength Rankings Finland was placed at 19 in 2016.

 UTA is situated in Tampere - the best place to live in Finland

 Tampere has been voted as the most popular place to live in Finland several times.
 It is a very student-oriented city, with approximately 40 000 of its 220 000 inhabitants being students.
 The city offers a wide variety of sports facilities, cultural experiences and excellent services in safe surroundings.
 Beautiful nature, efficient public transportation and other services, and versatile student discounts ensure that your life in Tampere is both comfortable and affordable.